boltops-tools/terraspace-docs/_docs/upgrading.md

 ## Upgrade Details

 The following section provides a little more detail on each version upgrade.
 Note, we'll not provide more details for all versions.

+### 2.2.15

+The recommended tfvars location is now under `config/stacks` instead of `app/stacks`.
+Details: [Upgrading: Move Tfvars]({% link _docs/upgrading/move-tfvars.md %})

+This probably should had been a minor instead of patch version bump for clarity.
+The change is backwards compatiable though so minor is still ok.

 ### 2.1.0